orfeotoolbox/OTB/Documentation/Cookbook/rst/Installation_Linux.rst

 Download
 ````````

-In order to run OTB you will need the **OTB-Dependencies-9.0.tar.gz** package to run the Core **AND** optional packages that you can install afterwards.
+In order to run OTB you will need the **OTB-Dependencies.tar.gz** package to run the Core **AND** optional packages that you can install afterwards.

 Let's say you want to start using OTB only with the Core applications, and some months later you realize that you need to do more specific operations such as Learning.
 In that case you will just need to download the OTB-Learning package and its dependencies.